Crio-Bytes/Networking/IPV4_Addressing/README.md

 Hint: It has something in relation to the number of bits reserved for network ids in the different classes.
 <br/><br/><br/>

+Well,<br/>
-Well, the requirement that the subnet portion of an IP address be exactly 1, 2, or 3 bytes long turned out to be problematic for supporting the rapidly growing number of organizations with small and medium-sized subnets.
-A class C (/24) subnet could accommodate only up to 28 – 2 = 254 hosts—too small for many organizations.
-However, a class B (/16) subnet, which supports up to 65,634 hosts, was too large.
+- The requirement that the subnet portion of an IP address be exactly 1, 2, or 3 bytes long turned out to be problematic for supporting the rapidly growing number of organizations with small and medium-sized subnets. <br/>
+- A class C (/24) subnet could accommodate only up to 28 – 2 = 254 hosts—too small for many organizations.  <br/>
+- However, a class B (/16) subnet, which supports up to 65,634 hosts, was too large.  <br/>
-Under classful addressing, an organization with, say, 2,000 hosts was typically allocated a class B (/16) subnet address- —leaving more than 63,000 addresses that could not be used by other organizations.
+- Under classful addressing, an organization with, say, 2,000 hosts was typically allocated a class B (/16) subnet address- —leaving more than 63,000 addresses that could not be used by other organizations. <br/>
-This led to a rapid depletion of the class B address space and poor utilization of the assigned address space.
+T- his led to a rapid depletion of the class B address space and poor utilization of the assigned address space.  <br/>

 <br/>
 How could we improve this?
 For this purpose, from classful adressing, there was a transition to CIDR i.e Classless Interdomain Routing Protocol